 Today I have the honor to take a look at an adventure game, that’s still in development, called Asylopole.
 I wanted to write an article earlier about this game, since the developer mail me in the beginning of this month.
-In any case, before I give my own opinion, I first of all want to link you guys and girls to MrLiamMills his video about it!
-Go and check it out here.
-In order to talk about this game, I took at look at the DRM-free playable teaser.
+In order to talk about this game, I took to look at the DRM-free playable teaser.
 Because this is a teaser, I also took a look at all the material published by the developer.
 So, enough stalling.
 Here we go.
 And as usual, feel free to leave a comment with your opinion on the game and/or the article.

 Keep in mind that the game is still subject to change, since it’s still in development.

 The story is described by the developer himself:

 The game take place in a dystopian future where it’s a daily struggle for the population just to stay sane.
 Under the huge dome that covers the megalopolis and all its inhabitants, you play the role of Adam Murdock, a psychiatrist working in an insane asylum, a gigantic building that supports the center of the dome.

 When treating patients, you are able to access their inner most thoughts and help fight the phobias and other mental problems that exist in a virtual world that’s known as Mentalis.